ZhipengCai/Demo---Deterministic-consensus-maximization-with-biconvex-programming/README.md

 **(personal) Tips for method choosing**:

 + The runtime of random methods is exponential to 1) the proportion of outliers and 2) the dimension of the problem.
-If you know that your problem does not have a large proportion of outliers (e.g. < 50%) and a large dimension (say within 10), random methods are very efficient and usually provides reasonable results.
+If your problem does not have much outliers (say < 50%) and a large dimension (say within 10), random methods are very efficient and usually provide reasonable results.
 Try method 4~6 in this case.

 + The runtime of deterministic methods is polynomial to the size of input data.
-If your data is not extremely large, deterministic methods are fast even with high outlier rates.
-Try SS if you want the highest efficiency.
-IBCO usually returns the best solution among all deterministic methods.
+If your data size is not extremely large, deterministic methods are fast even with high outlier rates.
+Try SS (method 8) if you want the highest efficiency.
+IBCO (method 10) usually returns the best solution among all deterministic methods.

-+ Try random methods + IBCO if you want the best solution.
++ Deterministic methods need good initialization to guarantee their solution quality.
+Try random methods + IBCO if you want the best solution.
 IBCO is highly suitable for refining the solution of other local methods.
-Usually it is capable of increasing the consensus size of a random method by more than 10%.
-In practice, if you have a high outlier rate or a high dimension, you can terminate random methods earlier and give the current best solution to IBCO.
+Usually it is capable of increasing the consensus size of RANSAC by more than 10%.
+In practice, if you want high efficiency for problems with high outlier rates or high dimensions, you can terminate random methods earlier and give the current best solution to IBCO.

 -----------------------------------------
 List of robust fitting problems addressed